suruliraajan/laravel-study-guide/README.md

 - Unit Testing: Write tests for your application’s logic using PHPUnit and Laravel’s testing utilities.
 - Feature Testing: Test entire features of your application, including HTTP requests and responses.
 - Mocking and Fakes: Use Laravel’s testing helpers to mock external services and test components in isolation.

+### Task Scheduling

+- Scheduler: Utilize Laravel’s task scheduler to automate repetitive tasks by defining schedules in the app/Console/Kernel.php file.
+- Scheduling Artisan Commands: Schedule commands and tasks that should run periodically.